AlynxZhou/showmethekey/README.md

 # FAQ

-## Why your program needs root permission? screenkey never asks for it!
+## Why does your program need root permissions? screenkey never asks for it!

 If you debug with libinput, you'll find it needs root permission, too.
-Because this program support both Wayland and X11, it does not get input events via display protocol, actually it's reading directly from evdev interface under `/dev`. **And if you want to interact with files under `/dev`, you need root permission.** screenkey does not needs root permission because it's heavily X11-based, **it gets input events from X server** instead of `/dev`, which already done it.
+Because this program support both Wayland and X11, it does not get input events via display protocol, actually it's reading directly from evdev interface under `/dev`. **And if you want to interact with files under `/dev`, you need root permissions.** screenkey does not need root permissions because it's heavily X11-based, **it gets input events from X server** instead of `/dev`, which already done it.
 And because of this it will never support Wayland.

 # Translate